cortexproject/cortex/docs/proposals/block-storage-time-series-deletion.md

 - Added coupling between the compaction and the DeletedSeriesCleaner.
 - Might block compaction for a short time while doing the deletion.

-In the newly created block without the deleted time series data, the information about the deletion is added to the meta.json file.
-This will indicate which deletion requests have been filtered out of this new block.
-This is necessary because it will let the Purger service know that this block doesn’t need to be rewritten again.

-To determine when a deletion request is complete, the purger will iterate through all the applicable blocks that might have data to be deleted.
-If there are any blocks that don’t have the tombstone ID in the meta.json of the block indicating the deletion has been complete, then the purger will add the series deletion markers to those blocks (if it doesn’t already exist).
-If after iterating through all blocks, it doesn’t find any such blocks, then that means the compactor has finished executing.

 Once all the applicable blocks have been rewritten without the deleted data, the deletion request state moves to `Syncing`.
 Once the syncing time period is over, the state will advance to `Processed` state and the tombstone will no longer be used.